ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 forecast, the dataset is extremely large (and ever increasing), but can be considered secure and curated.
-On the other hand, if the data used in the computations can be adversely computed or altered, it is preferable to have checks, such as out of bound access, enabled.
+On the other hand, if the data used in the computations can be adversely computed or altered, it is preferable to have checks, such as out-of-bound access, enabled.

 In the Matrix processing library, you will implement 2 types of
 checks: